Michael Harris II Player Props: Braves vs. Marlins

 - The pitching staff for the Marlins has a collective 8.7 K/9, which ranks 19th in MLB.

-- The Marlins have a 4.48 team ERA that ranks 18th across all MLB pitching staffs.
+- The Marlins have the 20th-ranked team ERA among all league pitching staffs (4.53).

+- Marlins pitchers combine to give up 37 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- Alcantara gets the start for the Marlins, his sixth of the season.
-He is 1-2 with a 5.34 ERA and 26 strikeouts through 30 1/3 innings pitched.
+- The Marlins will send Garrett (1-0) to the mound for his fifth start of the season.
+He is 1-0 with a 2.45 ERA and 19 strikeouts through 22 2/3 innings pitched.

-- In his last appearance on Wednesday against the Atlanta Braves, the righty went 5 2/3 innings, allowing two earned runs while surrendering four hits.
+- In his most recent appearance on Thursday, the lefty threw three scoreless innings against the Atlanta Braves while surrendering one hit.

+- In five games this season, the 25-year-old has a 2.45 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .284 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.